 For ideas on how to build the right type of digital dirt and get first page rankings, you can read this post 15 Ways to Own Digital Terrain.

-BrandYourself and Vizibility.com were designed to help improve your online reputation.
-They are both free to set up, but have premium services that cost money.
-Before you spend any money, test drive them and see if they can make a difference.
+BrandYourself was designed to help improve your online reputation.
+It is free to set up, but they offer premium services that cost money.
+Before you spend any money, test drive it and see if it makes a difference.

 30 Days Later